-There’s a lot of wiggle room for varying opinions when it comes to headphones for grown-ups: whether you like a strong bass, flat frequency response or anything in between, you can’t really be wrong.
+There’s a lot of wiggle room for varying opinions when it comes to headphones for grown-ups: whether you like a strong bass, flat frequency response, or anything in between, you can’t really go wrong.

 But that’s not what the headphone landscape for kids is like!